 Annie Nugent has studied and practiced in the Theravadan and Tibetan traditions since 1979 under the guidance of a range of teachers including Sayadaw U Pandita, Tulku Akong Rinpoche and various western teachers.
 Annie was the resident teacher for staff at The Insight Meditation Society in Barre, MA from 1999-2003, and has since taught elsewhere, including the annual IMS three-month retreat and The Forest Refuge.
 Her teaching style aims to reveal how our lives are opportunities to develop a clear understanding of the Truth.

-Mary Powell has been a Vipassana practioner for over 25 years.
+Mary Powell has been a Vipassana practitioner for almost 30 years.
 During that time she has done intensive retreats at the Insight Meditation Society in Barre, Mass.
-In the past couple of years she has done month long self retreats both at home and at a remote cabin in the mountains and at the Forest Refuge.
-Recently she completed the 2 ½ year Community Dharma Leader training through Sprit Rock Meditation Center.
-For many years she has served on the board of SFVS and as president as well.
-She is a member of the Education Committee and teaches with the Family Sangha.
-Mary serves on the board of the Brahma Vihara Foundation and the Vallecitos Mountain Ranch in northern New Mexico where she teaches retreats during the summer.
+In the past few years she has done month long self retreats both at home and at a remote cabin in the mountains and at the Forest Refuge.
+Recently she practiced for a month in the Thai Forest Tradition with Ajahn Sucitto.
+In 2007 she completed the 2 ½ year Community Dharma Leader training through Sprit Rock Meditation Center.
+For many years she served as a board member of SFVS and as president as well.
+She was a member of the Education Committee for 15 years.
+Mary also serves on the board of the Brahma Vihara Foundation and the Vallecitos Mountain Retreat Center in northern New Mexico where she often teaches retreats during the summer.
 Mary has always been interested in practicing in nature and incorporates outdoor practice into her retreats.

 Alexis has been practicing Dharma since 2001.
 His interest in Buddhism traces back to an early concern for suffering and the truth-seeking nature of science.
 After graduating from Harvard with an undergraduate degree in Neurobiology, Alexis went on to pursue a medical career.
 Before long, his ongoing questioning of what is truly meaningful led to a deepening disillusionment with the medical system at that time.
 He took a leave from his studies and instead found his way to India, Burma and Thailand where he first encountered the Buddha’s teachings.
 In 2003, he met Sayadaw U Tejaniya and has since been his long-time student, including ordaining as a Buddhist Monk for several years under his guidance.
 Alexis’ teaching emphasizes knowing the mind through a natural and relaxed continuity.
 He brings a practical, intuitive and compassionate approach to the development of wisdom.
 He is in the current Spirit Rock/IMS Teacher Training and can be found teaching retreats throughout the US and in Europe.
 For more information, see livingdharma.io.